judering/judering.github.io/index.md

 ## AUGUST 2022
 "Of Woods and Water" will be premiered on August 18th at the Appalachian Chamber Music Festival, Harpers Ferry, West Virginia, USA.

+## JULY 2022
+"everything was asleep as if the universe was a vast mistake" for orchestra will be workshopped on 20th July by the National Symphony Orchestra in the National Concert Hall as part of the Contemporary Music Centre's composer lab project.
+The workshop runs from 10am - 3pm and features my piece as well as pieces from Adam McCartney and Seán O’Dálaigh.
+The workshop is open to the public.

 ## JUNE 2022
 "Fine Feathers Far Below the Blue Floor" for violin, clarinet, piano and tape will be performed by Concorde at the National Concert Hall, Dublin in a concert curated by composer Jane O'Leary as part of the After Beethoven series.
 15th June 2022, 19.30.